 - Not available as stand-alone product

-- Incompatible with non-Microsoft infrastructures
+- Incompatible with non-Microsoft infrastructure

 Paid IPAM/DDI Tools

 Infoblox Trinzic is a hardware appliance with the ability to help manage and aid your network’s health.
 It fits on any network just the same way a router or a switch would.
-The interface is also simple and hassles free.
+The interface is also simple and hassle-free.
 However, it does not offer anything different from any of the software solutions.
-As the Infoblox is a hardware piece, if it ever fails it could be difficult to replace quickly.
+As Infoblox is a hardware piece, if it ever fails it could be difficult to replace quickly.

 - Easy to install